 I was pressed on whether there is evidence that the police understand the issue and the degree to which there is effective partnership working.
 I think the hon.
 Member for Wrexham expressed frustration about what is happening in his area.
-I have not yet received firm evidence of systemic failure in the approach by the police or at local level, but I am more than happy to work with the all-party and use any powers I have to ask questions of people in authority and responsibility in hotspots where Members feel that local partnership is underpowered.
+I have not yet received firm evidence of systemic failure in the approach by the police or at local level, but I am more than happy to work with the all-party group and use any powers I have to ask questions of people in authority and responsibility in hotspots where Members feel that local partnership is underpowered.
 If that means writing to PCCs, I am more than able to do that.

 In the short time I have left, I would like to talk a little about prisons, which the right hon.
 Member for Delyn quite rightly focused on and where there is a problem.
 The former prisons and probation ombudsman said:

 “I am clear that NPS have been a game-changer in terms of reducing safety in prison, with troubling links to our rising numbers of suicides, as well as to other types of death”.